-- 8.1.
-The arrangements in relation to their respective workforces agreed by the Parties are: - a) For staff managed by a line manager who is employed on different terms and conditions, the manager will observe the contract of employment and apply the employer's employment policies and procedures.
+- 8.1 The arrangements in relation to their respective workforces agreed by the Parties are: - a) For staff managed by a line manager who is employed on different terms and conditions, the manager will observe the contract of employment and apply the employer's employment policies and procedures.
 Guidance will be available to assist the line manager.
-In addition the Parties will establish professional leadership lines of accountability to ensure clinical and professional standards are monitored and maintained.

-- b) The Parties have agreed an Organisational Development Plan which is being implemented.
-There is a Human Resources and Organisational Group which includes Senior Managers and Trades Unions from both organisations. - 8.2.
-The Parties have developed a Human Resources and Organisational Development plan which supports the workforce through the integration process.
+In addition the Parties will establish professional leadership lines of accountability to ensure clinical and professional standards are monitored and maintained; and - b) The Parties have agreed an Organisational Development Plan which is being implemented.
+There is a Human Resources and Organisational Group which includes Senior Managers and Trades Unions from both organisations. - 8.2 The Parties have developed a Human Resources and Organisational Development plan which supports the workforce through the integration process.
 This is a comprehensive plan which covers staff communication, staff engagement, staff and team development, leadership development and the training needs for staff that will be responsible for managing integrated teams.
-This plan will be reviewed and updated annually to ensure that it takes account of the strategic plan of the IJB and the development needs of staff within the IJB. - 8.3.
-The plan for 2014 / 2015 is already agreed, and is being implemented, and will be reviewed in April 2015 and annually thereafter.
+This plan will be reviewed and updated annually to ensure that it takes account of the Strategic Plan of the IJB and the development needs of staff within the IJB. - 8.3 The Human Resources and Organisational Development plan will be reviewed annually in April each year.
 The Parties will also support the IJB to prepare a joint Workforce Development and Support Plan through the provision of professional, technical and support services described in Section 6.4 of this scheme.
 This Plan will sit alongside and be informed by the IJB's Strategic Plan.
 The Workforce Development and Support Plan will be developed within six months of the approval of the Strategic Plan by the IJB.